grusso98/tetris/readme.md

 Simple tetris game developed using OOP in Pyton.

 ### Install
-Just create a new enviroment and install required packages located in the requirements.txt
+Just create a new enviroment  executing the bash script "env_setup.sh" and install required packages located in the requirements.txt through "pip install -r requirements.txt"

 ### How to play
 - Arrow up: rotate shapes